Introduction

 Canary Deployment

-Canary deployment releases code to a small percentage of users first, monitors results, then gradually expands to all users.
+Canary deployment releases code gradually to a small percentage of users, monitors results, and then extends it to all users.

 How it works: